-While it can be useful to negotiate and compromise a little, don’t give in to pressure.
+While it can be useful to negotiate and compromise a little, do not give in to pressure.

-Listen to any objections, but once you have made your mind up, don’t get drawn into any more discussion.
+Listen to any objections, but once you have made your mind up, do not get drawn into any more discussion.
 Repeat your position and let them deal with it.

 Have your answers ready.
 Here are some examples you could use.